Autocar India

 Hunter 350 Engine, Platform & Chassis

-The Royal Enfield Hunter is powered by a 349cc, single cylinder, 4 stroke, air-oil cooled engine thatโ€™s mated to a 5 Speed constant mesh gearbox.
+The Royal Enfield Hunter is powered by a 349cc, single cylinder, 4 stroke, air-oil cooled engine that’s mated to a 5 Speed constant mesh gearbox.
 The motor produces 20.2 BHP @ 6100 rpm of power, and 27 Nm @ 4000 rpm of torque.
 The engine is tuned for smooth power delivery and easy riding rather than outright speed.
-In city conditions, this Royal Enfield bike feels light and responsive, whereas on highways, it easily maintains a relaxed cruising rhythm.
+In city conditions, this Royal Enfield bike feels light and responsive, whereas, on highways, it easily maintains a relaxed cruising rhythm.

 The Hunter 350 shared its platform with Classic 350 and Meteor 350, but the riding experience differs a lot.
-Where the Classic feels laid-back and heavy, the RE Hunter feels quicker on its feet.
+Where the Classic feels laid-back and heavy, the RE Hunter feels quicker on its feets.
 This agile and playful nature that it gets is because of a shorter wheelbase and lower kerb weight.

 The Royal Enfield Hunter features a steel tubular spine frame that is specially designed for urban riding.
-The front suspension consists of telescopic forks, while the rear suspension is made up of twin shock absorbers that were improved in the latest iteration to provide better comfort over broken roads.
+The front suspension consists of telescopic forks while the rear suspension is made up of twin shock absorbers that were improved in the latest iteration to provide better comfort over broken roads.

 Hunter 350 Rivals